romankempt/aimstools/README.md

 # Documentation
 I'm working on the documentation.
+You can find it under docs/_build/html/index.html.

 ## Requirements: